badgamerbad/Learning/Web Technologies/Angular/Angular 2 or more/psl kc/README.md

 - car class is creating instance of engine and tires
 - difficult to unit test the classes
     - will have to test from the UI
-- difficult to have different tires, engines to test he car class
+- difficult to have different tires, engines to test the car class
 - what if any contructor changes
-- difficult to change the `TypeA`
+- difficult to change the `TypeADoors`
 - tightly coupled
 - objects are not sharable